Data and Methodology#

 Activity balance

-It is imposed that for each inputs to an activity the following condition holds:
+It is imposed that for each input to an activity the following condition holds:

 Household